Statistics-and-Data-Science-SMU/SADS-Tutorials/Intro to SQL/README.md

 # 🚀 Getting Started
 ## 1. Setup
-Install SQL: If not already installed, use a tool like SQLite or an online platform such as DB Fiddle or SQLBolt.
+Install SQL: If not already installed, use a tool like SQLite[https://sqlitebrowser.org/dl/] or an online platform such as DB Fiddle[https://www.db-fiddle.com/] or SQLBolt[https://sqlbolt.com/].

 ## 2. The Basics of SQL
 🗂️ What is SQL?
-SQL (Structured Query Language) is a language designed for interacting with databases.
+**SQL** (Structured Query Language) is a language designed for interacting with databases.
 It allows you to store, manipulate, and retrieve data.
 The primary commands are divided into:
 * DDL (Data Definition Language): Commands like CREATE, ALTER, DROP.
 * DML (Data Manipulation Language): Commands like SELECT, INSERT, UPDATE, DELETE.
 * DCL (Data Control Language): Commands like GRANT, REVOKE.